HyVar/hyvar-rec/README.md

 operating systems and we invite the interested user to consult the docker manual to find out how to perform the same task on his/her operating system.

-The Dockerfile needed to generate the container image is stored in the docker subfolder.
-Assuming Docker is installed and \<PATH\> is the path to the HyVarRec folder, it is possible to deploy HyVarRec with:
+The image of HyVarRec is available on Docker Hub.
+To run it please execute the following commands.

 ```
-sudo docker build -t hyvarrec <PATH>/docker
+sudo docker pull jacopomauro/hyvarrec
-sudo docker run -d -p <PORT>:9001 --name hyvarrec_container hyvarrec
+sudo docker run -d -p <PORT>:9001 --name hyvarrec_container jacopomauro/hyvarrec
 ```

 where \<PORT\> is the port used to use the functionalities of the service.